 - Suspension Representation Project (SRP)

 This joint degree program makes it possible for Cardozo J.D. students (and students earning a J.D. from another law school who visit Cardozo for two semesters) to receive both degrees in seven consecutive full-time semesters rather than the eight semesters that are normally required.
 Applications for the J.D./LL.M. joint degree in Dispute Resolution and Advocacy should be submitted to the Office of Admissions during the fifth or sixth semester of a student’s J.D. studies.

-For further information, contact the Office of Admissions at firstname.lastname@example.org.
+For further information, contact the LLM Admissions team at LLM@yu.edu.

 In addition to taking outstanding classes from acclaimed faculty, students supplement their education with a full complement of extracurricular offerings, including competitions, student organizations and study abroad.
 A wide variety of events, such as conferences, symposia and panel discussions, also enhance a Cardozo education.

 Download detailed information on the curriculum for the Dispute Resolution and Advocacy LL.M. program.